byllyfish/finsy/docs/switch_options.md

 `p4blob` specifies the "P4 Device Config" -- the output of the P4 compiler for the target.
 If `p4blob` is `None`, the Switch class will never alter the forwarding pipeline.

-`p4blob` can be a file system path or any object that implements the `__bytes__()` dunder method.
-For some targets `p4blob` is an amalgamation of several files.
+`p4blob` can be a file system path or any object that implements the `__bytes__()` "dunder" method.
+For some P4 targets `p4blob` is an amalgamation of several files.

 ## p4force (default = False)

 Setting `p4force` to true will force the pipeline to be uploaded to the switch, even if a pipeline with the same "cookie" is already configured.

-The default behavior is to check the current pipeline's cookie first.
+The default behavior `p4force=False` is to check the current pipeline's cookie first.
+If an identical pipeline is already uploaded, Finsy does not upload the new pipeline since this will reset the state of all the tables.

 Forcing the pipeline to be uploaded will reset the forwarding state of the switch.